Leaders must set clear priorities for success in the post-pandemic world

 Captain Khan was a brave hero when it mattered most

-It is worth talking about the heroic actions Captain Khan took when he paid the ultimate sacrifice.
+It is worth discussing Captain Khan’s heroic actions when he made the ultimate sacrifice.
 Here is a brief description:

 On June 8, 2004, Khan was inspecting a guard post when a suspicious taxicab began approaching too quickly.
 Ordering his subordinates away from the vehicle, Khan ran forward 10–15 steps and was killed by a suicide car bomb fitted with an improvised explosive device.
 The car detonated before it could reach the gates or the nearby mess hall where hundreds of soldiers were eating breakfast.
 Khan was also posthumously awarded the Bronze Star Medal and the Purple Heart and is buried at Arlington National Cemetery.